CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/GenericMagic.md

 ## Combat Magic

 If a character intends to use magic during a combat round, on the declaration phase once they've declared they are going to use magic, they can roll their Magic Skill Roll.
 Wins achieved dictate the CL and Magic Resource for achievable that round.
-The character may also achieve any lower level outcome.
+The character may also achieve any lower-level outcome.

 As a part of a Magic Combat Roll, a character can choose one of the following options below of how they would like to use their magic for that 1 round.